aajanki/yle-dl/README.md

 Optionally for certain types of streams:

-* PHP interpreter with bcmath, curl and SimpleXML extensions: live TV and certain news broadcasts
+* PHP interpreter with bcmath, curl, openssl and SimpleXML extensions: live TV and certain news broadcasts
 * rtmpdump: Areena audio streams.
 Version 2.4 or newer, preferably the latest development version from the [project homepage](https://rtmpdump.mplayerhq.hu/)

 Enable the PHP extensions by appending the following lines with the